lex57ukr/docker-dotnetcore-template/README.md

 Develop, build, debug or run a .NET Core app in a container using `docker` and `docker-compose` tools.

-NOTE: Unless indicated otherwise, assume all shell commands will work in `PowerShell` without any modifications.
+NOTE: Unless indicated otherwise, assume all shell commands will work in `PowerShell`.

 ## Features